-To reveal your ancient ancestry, many companies look at your mitochondrial DNA (mtDNA).
+Many companies look at your mitochondrial DNA (mtDNA) to reveal your ancient ancestry.
 MtDNA can help determine your haplogroup for genealogy research - essentially a very broad look at the branch of humanity that your family originated from.

 Does this method actually work?
-And more importantly, is it worth the cost?!
+Is My True Ancestry legit?
+And more importantly, is it worth the cost?